Yuzawa, Niigata: Ski resorts

-There are a large number of ski resorts in the area.
-The town is served by the Echigo-Yuzawa and Gala-Yuzawa stations on the Jōetsu Shinkansen line, making it one of the most easily accessible winter sports areas from Tokyo, and the town's economy is reliant principally on skiing and snowboarding.
+There are many ski resorts in Yuzawa and the surrounding area of Minamiuonuma and Minakami.
+The town is served by the Echigo-Yuzawa and Gala-Yuzawa stations on the Jōetsu Shinkansen line, making it one of the most accessible winter sports areas from Tokyo, and the town's economy is mainly based on skiing and snowboarding.
+There are 10 ski resorts in Yuzawa, and the most frequent users for the 2023-2024 season were Naeba Ski Resort, GALA Yuzawa Ski Resort, Iwappara Ski Resort, and Kagura Ski Resort, in that order.

+Once a year, the Fuji Rock Festival, Japan's largest outdoor music event, is held at Naeba Ski Resort.